Welcome To Service Dog Laws in Michigan

 Notice on Service Animal Fraud in Michigan State

-Anyone who knowingly submits a fraudulent affidavit to MDCR or fraudulently represent an unqualified animal as a service animal or service animal in-training (fake service animal) will be punished.
+Anyone who knowingly submits a fraudulent affidavit to MDCR or fraudulently represents an unqualified animal as a service animal or service animal in training (fake service animal) will be punished.

 They will be guilty of a misdemeanor, punishable by one or more of the following:

 - Imprisonment for not more than 90 days

 - A fine of not more than $500

 - Community service for not more than 30 days